curlsloth/NYU-HPC-4-newbies/README.md

 ...
 ```

 For example, your python audio-related packages may need to use the `libsndfile` (or something similar, as long as it is the same name as in the output of `module avail`) for processing audio files.
-Simply insert `module load libsndfile/intel/1.0.31` following the `module purge` in your .s file as this:
+Simply insert `module load libsndfile/intel/1.0.31` following the `module purge` in your `.s` sbatch file file as this:
 ```
 module purge
 module load libsndfile/intel/1.0.31